ProlificsPanther/PantherMigrationUtility/README.md

 # PantherMigrationUtility

 Panthers' Migration Utility converts your Panther screens into bootstrap based HTML Templates.
-Please upload the latest release
+Please use the latest release

 # Setting up the environment